AMD Stock Price Today (July 2026) — Advanced Micro Devices, Inc. Analysis & Key Metrics 2026-07-17

-Advanced Micro Devices, Inc. (AMD) is trading at $233.42, up 11.04% today (as of April 2026).
-The stock continues to show sustained strength above key moving averages, attracting attention from investors looking for Technology growth opportunities.
+Advanced Micro Devices, Inc. (AMD) is trading at $495.76, down 1.03% today (as of July 2026).
+The stock continues to show mixed signals with a short-term dip within a broader uptrend, attracting attention from investors looking for Technology growth opportunities.

 Concise, actionable data for investors